praveeninc88/Projects/README.md

 fscore(actual, pred)
 #> 0.9210526

 You have an F1 Score of 92 percent.
-That's pretty good.
+That's pretty good basis your model parameters.

+### Summary

+We use the three models and use their Evaluation metrices to figure out which model gives the closest prediction for the subscriptions to happen for the business on the insurance data.

+Using the F1 score data of the three models we found the data of Logistic Regression and Support Vector Classifier model was having the highest and was recommended to be used to predict the users who will subscriber and do renewals for the business.